Dr. Rodriguez teaches courses in transportation policy, transit planning and strategy, and urban spatial structure.

 + Identifying and understanding the causes and consequences of the rapid increases in motorcycle ownership and use in Latin America, using in-depth interviews and user surveys.

-I also serve on the Editorial Board of three journals: Journal of Transport and Land Use, Journal of Transport and Health, and International Journal of Sustainable Mobility.
+I also serve on the Editorial Board of five journals: Journal of the American Planning Association, Journal of Transport and Land Use, Journal of Transport and Health, International Journal of Sustainable Mobility and Journal of Architectural Planning and Research.

 Selected recent academic publications